Looking in the mirror and noticing how those worry lines have become permanent?

 and how deep they are.

-These scars can be treated in a variety of ways from injectables to creams and a consultation is the best way to find the best treatment.
+These scars can be treated in a variety of ways from injectables to creams and a consultation is the best way to find the right treatment.

 Wrinkles can be treated in a variety of ways.
 There are treatments involving filler, collagen induction, relaxing muscles and tightening fibrous layers.
 Dr Booysen offers a full medical consult to assess your needs and decide on the best treatment.